UAE Free Zones and Corporate Tax Applicability

 UAE Corporate Tax 2026 – FAQs

-2. What are the Common mistakes that cost Free Zone companies their 0% status?
+1. What are the Common mistakes that cost Free Zone companies their 0% status?

-Corporate Tax Registration Late Fee
+3. What is the Corporate Tax Registration Late Fee?

-Also, the Corporate Tax registration and filing is mandatory procedure even if the company is eligible for 0% tax rate.
+The Corporate Tax registration and filing is mandatory procedure even if the company is eligible for 0% tax rate.
 There is late fee and penalty of AED 10,000 for not registering and filing returns the right time.

 Furthermore, often Free Zone companies miss their deadlines for preparing Audited Financial Statements and failing the documentation to result in loss of QFZP Status.

 Similarly, for Free Zone companies in a Designated Zone they must maintain proper billing for export to mainland and to other free zones to differentiate the qualifying activities and qualifying income.
-Else, they may face difficulty to prove the QFZP status.
+Otherwise, they may face difficulty to prove the QFZP status.

 4. Does Offshore Company in UAE subject to Corporate Tax?

 Yes, Offshore Company in UAE is subject to Corporate Tax, and they must mandatorily register and file the returns.
+Worldwide income from a UAE Company including Offshore Companies registered at the Ajman Offshore, RAKICC Offshore, and Jebel Ali Offshore will come under the Corporate Tax regime in the UAE.

 Connect with our expert team of Tax Consultants to know more about the Corporate Tax applicability for your organization.